MoralisWeb3/docs/docs/02-streams-api/evm/streams-configuration/streams-configuration.md

 ---
-title: "Streams Configuration"
+title: "Streams Fundamentals"
 description: "learn how to handle errors, testing Webhooks, and handlinng transactions of a Webhook."
-sidebar_position: 3
+sidebar_position: 4
 slug: "../streams-configuration"
 sidebar_class_name: "sidebar-streams-configuration"
 ---